furlan-lab/mergebamsR/index.md

 ## How to start

-We have a few vignettes for
+We have a few vignette...

 - `vignette("HowTo")` to explore the basics of the package.